yuj/sublime-parquet/README.md

 # Installation
 Method 1:

-Search for parquet on Package Control.
+Easiest way to install the pcakge is to use [Package Control](https://packagecontrol.io/).
 (The package submission is underway.)

 Method 2: